 5. Monitoring screen time

-6. Enforcing consequences
+6. Enforcing the family rules

 It’s our natural tendency as mothers to protect our children from anything unpleasant or harmful.
 But protecting them from unpleasant consequences is most definitely not helpful in the long run.